 - d.
-Personnel surveys These are performed by RCTs whenever contamination of clothing or the body is suspected, or as required when friskers or automated instruments are not available. - 1) The whole body should be surveyed with special attention given to areas which are more likely to become contaminated. - A minimum survey of the hands, arms, and front portions of the body must be performed upon completion of work or prior to leaving the area for glovebox, laboratory fume hood, sample station, or localized benchtop operations. - 3) Contamination of the feet (shoes) would indicate removable surface contamination on the floor just traversed. - 4) The nose and mouth should be surveyed upon discovery of facial contamination or if airborne contamination was detected in the work area to determine if bioassay sampling is required. - 5) The nose can be swabbed with Q-tips and the swab counted in a smear counter. - 6) Contamination of the nose or mouth may indicate airborne contamination. - 7) All open wounds must be monitored since contaminants can be readily absorbed into the body. - 8) Upon detecting personnel contamination, follow-up area and/or equipment surveys may be necessary to determine the source of contamination and the extent the contamination has spread, if any.
+Personnel surveys These are performed by RCTs whenever contamination of clothing or the body is suspected, or as required when friskers or automated instruments are not available. - 1) The whole body should be surveyed with special attention given to areas which are more likely to become contaminated. - 2) A minimum survey of the hands, arms, and front portions of the body must be performed upon completion of work or prior to leaving the area for glovebox, laboratory fume hood, sample station, or localized benchtop operations. - 3) Contamination of the feet (shoes) would indicate removable surface contamination on the floor just traversed. - 4) The nose and mouth should be surveyed upon discovery of facial contamination or if airborne contamination was detected in the work area to determine if bioassay sampling is required. - 5) The nose can be swabbed with Q-tips and the swab counted in a smear counter. - 6) Contamination of the nose or mouth may indicate airborne contamination. - 7) All open wounds must be monitored since contaminants can be readily absorbed into the body. - 8) Upon detecting personnel contamination, follow-up area and/or equipment surveys may be necessary to determine the source of contamination and the extent the contamination has spread, if any.

-4. Personnel internal monitoring - A routine program of internal contamination monitoring is conducted as a final check on contamination control procedures.
-Typical programs consist of external whole/partial body counting and/or urinalysis. a.
-Inc det ray Inf vivo bioassay (whole/partial body counting) - lividual is placed inside an array of very sensitive sectors to measure the activity and energies of gamma y emissions from inside the body.
-Formation can be used to determine the amount and entify the type of nuclides present. b. fec vitro bioassays - Performed by collection of urine or res samples from an individual to determine type and ivity of the nuclides present in bodily waste.
-1) Information is used to approximate the amount of nuclides present in the body by their calculated rate of elimination.
-2) Can be used to assess the presence of non-gamma emitting nuclides.
-BA SIC C GC OAL OF CONTAMINATION CONTROL Objective 2.05.03 bas prc sic g ograi oal m is resence of radioactive material has been located, the underlying any effective contamination control to minimize contaminated areas and maintain ion levels as low as reasonably achievable.
-1. a.
-In some situations, this is not always possible.
-1) Economical conditions: Cost of time and labor to decontaminate a location out- weighs the hazards of the contamination present.
-2) Radiological conditions: Radiation dose rates or other radiological conditions present hazards which far exceed the benefits of decontamination.
-3) Operating conditions: Some areas, e.g., hot cells, will be contaminated due to normal operations.
+- Personnel internal monitoring A routine program of internal contamination monitoring is conducted as a final check on contamination control procedures.
+Typical programs consist of external whole/partial body counting and/or urinalysis. - a.
+In-vivo bioassay (whole/partial body counting) Individual is placed inside an array of very sensitive detectors to measure the activity and energies of gamma ray emissions from inside the body.
+Information can be used to determine the amount and identify the type of nuclides present. - b.
+In- vitro bioassays Performed by collection of urine or feces samples from an individual to determine type and activity of the nuclides present in bodily waste. - 1) Information is used to approximate the amount of nuclides present in the body by their calculated rate of elimination. - 2) Can be used to assess the presence of non-gamma emitting nuclides.

+C. BASIC GOAL OF CONTAMINATION CONTROL

+Once the presence of radioactive material has been located, the basic goal underlying any effective contamination control program is to minimize contaminated areas and maintain contamination levels as low as reasonably achievable.

-b.
-Other means of control, such as engineering controls, administrative procedures, or personnel protective equipment, must be initiated when decontamination is not possible.
+- 1. If the presence of removable contamination is discovered, decontamination is a valuable means of control. - a.
+In some situations, this is not always possible. - 1) Economical conditions: Cost of time and labor to decontaminate a location out- weighs the hazards of the contamination present. - 2) Radiological conditions: Radiation dose rates or other radiological conditions present hazards which far exceed the benefits of decontamination. - 3) Operating conditions: Some areas, e.g., hot cells, will be contaminated due to normal operations. - Other means of control, such as engineering controls, administrative procedures, or personnel protective equipment, must be initiated when decontamination is not possible.

-2. "Good Housekeeping" is a prime factor in an effective contamination control program.
+"Good Housekeeping" is a prime factor in an effective contamination control program.
 It involves the interactions of all groups within the facility.
 Each individual must be dedicated to keeping "his house clean" to control the spread of contamination.